-As President and General Manager of TLC, Daniels oversees all aspects of the network programming, production, development, new media, communications and marketing.
+As President and General Manager of TLC, Daniels leads the company’s flagship female focused channel, a global brand available in more than 90 million homes nationally and 271 million households around the world.
+Daniels oversees all aspects of the network’s programming, production, development, multiplatform, communications and marketing in the US.
+Daniels is the most senior female content executive at Discovery Communications, which reaches 3 billion cumulative viewers across pay-TV and free-to-air platforms in more than 220 countries.
 Based in the company’s Los Angeles office, she’s held this position since September 2013.

-Concurrently, Daniels served as General Manager, Discovery Fit & Health, where she had been managing the day-to-day operations of the network.
-Prior to these positions, she served as Senior Vice President, Production and Development for TLC, overseeing all execution for the network’s programming.
-While there, Daniels oversaw the launch of new diverse hits, including Cake Boss, The Little Couple, Sister Wives, Sarah Palin’s Alaska, the Policewomen franchise and Four Weddings.
+Concurrently, Daniels served as General Manager, Discovery Fit & Health, where she managed the day-to-day operations of the network.
+Prior to these positions, she served as Senior Vice President, Production and Development for TLC, overseeing the launch of new diverse hits, including Cake Boss, The Little Couple, Sister Wives, Sarah Palin’s Alaska, the Policewomen franchise and Four Weddings.
 At the same time, she guided the strength and resurgence of TLC’s longest running hits What Not To Wear and Say Yes To The Dress.

 Daniels joined Discovery Communications in 2007 as Vice President of Development and Production for Discovery Studios (West Coast) and was subsequently elevated to Senior Vice President.
 She has also held executive positions at CBS where she served as Vice President of Alternative Series Development, working on CBS’s key reality properties including Survivor, multiple Emmy Award-winner The Amazing Race and Big Brother, and has had an extensive career as a producer in the independent television community.